 When people ask where in Massachusetts to go, I normally have a long list of places I recommend.
 I always ask you if you are beach, city, or suburb people.
 I can sometimes shoot Boston engagement sessions in a bar.
 If you want engagement photos in

 I have traveled to Cape Cod to shoot some amazing beach engagement sessions.
 Strolling along Mayflower Beach for photos, or going out to the lighthouse

 When looking for an engagement photography location in New England I typically defer to the secret list I keep on my phone.
 As soon as you are engaged there is a flurry of things to do before you have a wedding.
 The first thing is to pick a date, and then the next is to find your vendors.
 One of those is an amazing Boston wedding photographer!
 I have packages that really help give you what you want.
-Engagement photos in my opinion are really a must for any Boston girl!
-It's a great way to get to know your photographer, and a great way to get photos you can use at your wedding.
+Engagement photos are really a must for any Boston girl!
+It's a great way to get to know your photographer and a great way to get photos you can use at your wedding.
 Details are a must at weddings and engagement photos have SO many uses!
 I can help you pick the perfect spot to get engaged at and I can also shoot a surprise Boston proposal.
 That's when someone in a couple contacts me and I set up a date and time to have you propose.
 I hide in the bushes or pretend to be shooting another session and then you go over to the spot that you picked out and I sneak over and photograph it.
 It's a TRUE engagement session in any sense of the word!

 I have also done a few Boston Engagement surprise proposals and I love shooting them!
 They are so much fun!
 It's like being a part of a moment only meant for 2 people and you get to document it.
 Then you get to help share that moment with friends and

 family who wanted to be at the engagement, but know it would give it away!